yong-xiong/auto-update-graph-datawrapper/README.md

 We start with a Jupyter notebook and a little bit of HTML, and we turn it into a beautiful auto-updating website.

+## 0. Fork this repository

+You need your own version of this code.
+I recommend **forking the repo**, which involves clicking the fork button on the top right-hand corner of this page.

+If you've already forked it once, you might need to [detatched your previous fork](https://ralphjsmit.com/unfork-github-repo) so you can fork it again.

+You can also **download the repository** and make a new repo using the files you downloaded.

 ## 1. Write the code

 I wrote a Jupyter notebook called `Pumpkin update script` that saves a file called `pumpkins.csv`.
 You can name your script whatever you want, and have it save a file named whatever you want.